 - Contradictory statements about sexuality

-6. His Friends and Social Circles Seem Carefully Curated
+6. His Social Circle Is Suspiciously Curated

 Someone hiding their sexuality might be very careful about who they spend time with and how their social life appears to others.